-As mid-September draws near, Earth makes its transition to Fall.
+As mid-September draws near, Nature makes her transition to Fall.
 The weather is cool, the air is crisp, and colorful leaves cover the ground.
 Every Fall, Nature gives us a big show of color, followed by a period of dryness and then release, as the trees let go of their leaves.

 Every change that takes place in Nature also occurs within.
 Nature always provides guidance.
 Are you tuned in to its messages?